 Once they receive their Status Information Letter, could staff keep it in their files?
-The exemption letter will not specify why the exemption is allowed, so it will not force a participant to out themselves in any other application process.
+The exemption letter will not specify why the exemption is allowed, so it will not force participants to put themselves in any other application process.
 The Selective Service does, however, require a copy of their birth certificate showing their birth-assigned sex.
 If the sex on their birth certificate has been changed, attach any documentation noting this change.